 Meditation has a number of benefits that are scientifically proven, so use some of your extra time each morning for a quick session.
 Over time, meditation will make you more emotionally stable, more resilient to stress, and even more focused—all of which can help you work more effectively, even if you’re doing it from home.

-36. Take breaks.
+35. Take breaks.

 Additionally, you should time your breaks strategically.
 If you stop a task or project in the middle of it and walk away, your brain will keep working on it, kind of in the background.
 But if you break at the end of a task, you may find it harder to “jump back in” to something new after a break.
-Accordingly, consider taking your breaks in the middle of your work.

-37. Stop multitasking.
+36. Stop multitasking.

 I’ve cited it before and I’ll cite it again: studies prove multitasking doesn’t work, at least not for the vast majority of workers.
 As you’re working from home, you’ll have more flexibility in working while talking on the phone, or trying to accomplish something while maintaining a presence in a group chat.
 Don’t.

-38. Commit to small chunks of time on major tasks.
+37. Commit to small chunks of time on major tasks.

 Psychologically, it’s much easier to continue doing a task than it is to start a task.
 Use this to your advantage by committing to just 5 minutes on a project; you shouldn’t feel much resistance to the idea, but once you get started, you’ll naturally feel inclined to work longer.

-39. End each day on a high note.
+38. End each day on a high note.